advaitpaliwal/reminisc/README.md

 ## Project Structure

-- `reminisc/`: The main package directory.
-  - `config/`: Contains configuration files.
+- `reminisc/config/`: Contains configuration files.
-    - `config.py`: Defines the configuration settings for the project.
-  - `src/`: Contains the core components of the Reminisc assistant.
+- `reminisc/src/`: Contains the core components of the Reminisc assistant.
   - `classifier.py`: Classifies user input to determine if it should be stored as a memory.
+  - `supabase_client.py`: Initializes the Supabase client for interacting with the Supabase database.
-    - `vectordb.py`: Interacts with the Chroma vector database for memory storage and retrieval.
+  - `vectordb.py`: Interacts with the Supabase vector database for memory storage and retrieval.
   - `memory/`: Contains memory-related modules.
     - `creator.py`: Creates memories from user input using OpenAI's language model.
     - `manager.py`: Manages the storage and retrieval of memories using the vector database.
-- `requirements.txt`: Lists the required Python dependencies.
-- `.env.example`: An example environment file template.
-- `app.py`: The Streamlit app for demo purposes.
+- `supabase/`: Contains Supabase configuration and SQL files.

 ## Contributing